DARSHAN-R-DARSHAN/DARSHAN-R-DARSHAN/README.md

 I'm a **backend-focused developer** with strong foundations in **Go and Python**, passionate about building **scalable systems**, **developer tooling**, and contributing to **open-source software**.

-Currently, I’m diving into the **Bitcoin ecosystem**, learning how real-world distributed systems work, and preparing for programs like **Summer of Bitcoin**.
+Currently learning how real-world distributed systems work.

 ---